cilium/cilium/Documentation/gettingstarted/proxylib.rst

 Once you have the parsing of most protocol messages ironed out, its time to start enforcing policy.

-First, create a golang object that will represent a single rule in the policy language.
+First, create a Golang object that will represent a single rule in the policy language.
 For example, this is the rule for the r2d2 protocol, which performs exact match on the command string, and a regex on the filename: